| Table of Contents ▸ Mathematical Expressions | ◀ Substitution Rules | Adding Custom Commands ▶ |

 boundary: value of the default boundary conditions used when reading pixel values with the pixel access operators (i.e. when the boundary condition argument is not explicitly specified, see below for more details on pixel access operators).
 Its initial default value is 0.

-The last image of the list is always associated to the evaluations of expressions, e.g. G'MIC sequence
+The last image in the list is always associated to the evaluations of expressions, e.g. G'MIC sequence

 256,128 fill {w}